kaist-plrg/babel-study/paper/pldi23/coverletter.md

 ## Comment D2

 Reviewer D suggested including more illustrative figures and examples in the paper.
-We agree that the paper would be more understandable if we included more illustrative figures and examples.
-However, because of the page limitation of the conference (still 20 pages), we decided not to include more illustrative figures and examples in the final version.
-However, we plan to include them in the extended version of the paper.
+While we agree that more figures and examples would make the paper more understandable, we could add them due to the page limit.
+We plan to include them in an extended version of the paper.

 ## Comment D5

 Reviewer D suggested analyzing the distribution of triggered bugs for each implementation for each coverage criterion.
-We agree that it would be interesting and give more insights into the applicability of our technique because it would show how the coverage criteria can be used to find bugs in different implementations.
-However, because of the page limitation of the conference (still 20 pages), we decided not to include a more detailed evaluation in the final version.
-However, we plan to include them in the extended version of the paper.
+While we agree that it would be interesting and give more insights into the applicability of our technique, the page limit does not allow us to add them.
+We plan to include them in an extended version of the paper.